Ff-c109/UKIT-Framework/README.md

 Notice: **If a UPage file didn't have the upageCode label, it will be never returned.
-It means that users will see thier browser is loading endless.**
+It means that users will see thier browser is loading endlessly.**

 Note: *If you want to creat a static file which dosen't need upage part, you can create it with then subfix ".html"*